Electric smokers provide great food without all the work charcoal or pellet smokers need.

 The smoker controls the internal temperature by electronically controlling the heating element, so all you have to do is key in and check the digital thermometer from time to time.

 There’s no learning curve with electric smokers.
-To make an electric smoker work, you have to plug it in, fill the water tray, add wood chips, wait for it to reach the right internal temperature, and add the food.
+To make an electric smoker work, you have to plug it in, fill the water tray, add wood chips, wait for it to reach the proper internal temperature, and add the food.

 You don’t need to light the charcoal, control the airflow, and understand temperature spikes.
 Instead, you can focus on experimenting with rubs, brines, and sauces and make different sides.